chinmay404/MailToMe/README.md

 # MailToMe

-Mailtome is simple website based on django.
-It solves problem that if we working on remote location and we need save our work.one way to login with gmail and save on drive ,bit we cant trust anyone.
-Another way is to mail ourselves and send files in attachment for that we also need to signing with gmail.To solve this problem Mailtome service is here.
-In mailtome without signing your gmail account send mail to yourself with attachment
+Mailtome is a simple website based on Django.
+It solves the problem of needing to save work while working remotely.
+One solution is to log in with Gmail and save the work on Google Drive, but trusting someone else with your Google account is not ideal.
+Another solution is to email the work to yourself as an attachment, but this also requires signing in to Gmail.
+To solve this problem, Mailtome offers a service where you can send an email with attachments to yourself without having to sign in to your Gmail account.This will works on small size of files.